Skip to Content

 Surfers, walkers and those interested in history (specifically shipwrecks), flock to Streedagh Strand to take advantage of all this natural tourist attraction offers.

-Some quick need-to-knows before visiting Streedagh Beach
+What to know before visiting Streedagh Beach

 Although a visit to Streedagh Beach is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.